 Key Differences Between the E1 and E2 Visas

-Though both visas provide opportunities for treaty nationals to conduct business in the U.S., it is crucial that individuals and employees are essential to the business’s operations to ensure a smooth visa application process.
-The E2 visa is specifically designed for foreign nationals making significant investments in U.S. businesses.
+Though both visas provide opportunities for treaty nationals to conduct business in the U.S., individuals and employees must be essential to the business’s operations to ensure a smooth application process.
+The E2 visa is for foreign nationals making significant investments in U.S. businesses.
 The core difference lies in trade versus investment.

 E1 Visa (Treaty Trader)